 On March 12, 2004, the Company acquired all the shares of MSL, a full-service global electronics manufacturing and supply chain services company, headquartered in Concord, Massachusetts.
 This acquisition provided Celestica with an expanded customer base and service offering.
 This acquisition also supports Celestica's strategy of adding new customers in more diversified end markets.
-MSL's customers come from diverse industries including industrial, commercial avionics, automotive, retail systems, communications and network storage, and peripherals.
-The purchase price for MSL of \$321.2 million was financed with the issuance of 14.1 million subordinate voting shares, the issuance of warrants to purchase 1.1 million subordinate voting shares, and \$51.6 million in cash.
-MSL contributed just over
+MSL's customers come from diverse industries including industrial, military, commercial avionics, automotive, retail systems, communications and network storage, and peripherals.
+The purchase price for MSL of \$321.2 million was financed with the issuance of 14.1 million subordinate voting shares, the issuance of options to purchase 2.1 million subordinate voting shares, the issuance of warrants to purchase 1.1 million subordinate voting shares, and \$51.6 million in cash.
+MSL contributed approximately 10% of total revenue for the three and nine months ended September 30, 2004.